 Before I moved to London, I originally wanted to be a live music photographer and used to get plenty of practice taking photos of bands such as the Kaiser Chiefs, White Lies and Maxïmo Park on a weekly basis.
 When I moved down for University, it was a lot harder to gain the photo passes for concerts due to such high competition; combined with plenty of design work from the course, my time to maintain this activity diminished, however my passion for photography has always remained.
 I have always been interested in taking photos of those tiny mundane scenes and objects that represent the obscure yet traditional British culture within the derelict urban landscapes of North-East England.

-(Interview by Nadia Barbu.
-Photos courtesy of Justin Ramsden.)
+(Photos courtesy of Justin Ramsden.)